New announcement. Learn more

 The iDeaL Approach for Specialists in a School Setting

-This series of snippets show what using the iDeaL Approach for Specialists can look like in a school context – where routines, session lengths, and support structures may differ.
+This series of snippets shows what using the iDeaL Approach for Specialists can look like in a school context – where routines, session lengths, and support structures may differ.
 Through these sessions, we’re learning what works: adapting lesson length, incorporating modelling books, building in more review, and using student insight to shape what comes next.
-And sharing the journey with you as we go.
+And we're sharing the journey with you as we go.

 Contents